cebotari1999/accesible_population/README.md

 Final score: 90/90

-Tthe execution time increases as the number of data increases.
-Let's take as an example the input file B0.in which has almost 10000 lines and the file H1.in which has about 1000000 lines, the number of data has increased 100 times, and the execution time 30 times.
+The execution time increases as the number of data increases.
+Let's take as an example the input file B0.in which has almost 10000 lines and the file H1.in which has approximative 1000000 lines. the number of data has increased 100 times, and the execution time 30 times.
 I consider it a good result, because the execution time does not increase in the same rhythm with the number of data.

 You can see the input files in folder test.
-Also you have a checker for linux in checker folder.
+Also you have a checker for Linux in checker folder.